 The following investor profiles are distinguished in the industry:

-FFF: Family, Friends and fools.
+FFF: Family, Friends, and Fools.
 Many successful ventures begin, due to credit constraints, raising capital through family or friends.

 Angel investor: the well-informed, interested ones in innovation and technology on early-stage companies.

 Venture capital companies: these are dedicated funds in permanent, professional search of new investments.
-This particular category of investor in Chile is currently experiencing a strong growth.
+This particular category of investor in Chile is currently experiencing strong growth.

 Finally, there are institutional investors: banks, insurance companies, pension funds (AFPs) – all of them with specialized teams.
 It is a category that is still not very commonly observed in Chile.

-As for the amounts, seed capital operates on early stages, up to 50,000 dollars.
+As for the amounts, seed capital operates in early stages, up to 50,000 dollars.
 Angel investors, at a more specialized level, reach amounts between 50 and 500 thousand USD.
 There are even search funds in more developed markets betting on many small investments.
 Venture capital investments range from 500 thousand USD onwards to approximately 10 million USD.
 Finally, in private equity itself, the 10 million mark is often exceeded.
-In larger amounts, there is the area of public financing: stock market opening, bond issuance and IPOs.
+In larger amounts, there is the area of public financing: stock market opening, bond issuance, and IPOs.